 ” Of this I am certain: something happens every time I stop fighting with the way things are.
 Something happens to every one of my students when they stop running their familiar programs about fear and deficiency and emptiness.
 I don’t know what to call this turn of events or the freshness that follows it, but I know what it feels like: it feels like relief.
 It feels like infinite goodness.
 Like a distillation of every sweet fragrance, every heartstopping beauty, every haunting melody you’ve ever heard.
 It feels like the essence of tenderness, compassion, joy, peace.
 Like love itself.
 And in the moment you feel it you recognize that you are it and that you’ve been here all alone, waiting for your return” -p.74

 Breaking down what boundaries are, how they get violated and how to set them, this book is gold.
 It is easy to get through and deeply impactful.
 A must read for anyone who struggles to say no, feels angry at others actions toward them, people pleasers, or those that feel guilty for doing things for themselves.

 “In every one of your relationships, you are on a continuum between intimacy and separation.
 You stand on a slide that tilts you toward either intimacy or separateness.
 Exactly where you stand at any given moment is the result of your decisions, your feelings, how you handle situations, and the way you and the other person communicate.”

-Book with me for an in person individual therapy session:
+Book with me for an in person or virtual individual therapy session: